Idaho's sage grouse lawsuit dismissed by federal judge

 U.S. District Court Judge Emmet G. Sullivan in dismissing the lawsuit Thursday didn’t rule on the merits of the claims but said Otter lacked standing because the state didn’t prove it had been injured.

-Because Otter lacked standing, the court says it doesn’t have jurisdiction and dismissed the lawsuit.
+Because Otter lacked standing, the court said it didn’t have jurisdiction and dismissed the lawsuit.

-Otter filed the lawsuit in September 2015 after federal officials opted not to list sage grouse under the Endangered Species Act but announced federal land-use restrictions.
+“The Court finds plaintiffs’ legal support for standing based on injury to state sovereignty to be unpersuasive,” Sullivan wrote in the 18-page ruling.

 Most Read Stories